anezih/PdfMetadataEditor/README.md

 ## Table of Contents Editor

 - In the TOC (Table of Contents) (or Outline) Editor user can either edit the existing outline or create one from scratch.
-- New nodes at any level can created, shifted under any other node.
+- New nodes at any level can be created, shifted under any other node.
 Simply drag and drop tree nodes in order to change the outline.
 - Nodes can be removed.
 - Every node's title and destination page can be altered.
 Doube click on the title text to enter edit mode, Press Esc or Ctrl+Enter to exit.